ITS-of-WNY/its-of-wny.github.io/_posts/2012-08-31-my-first-post.markdown

 ---
 layout: post
-title: "My First Post"
+title: "The First Post"
 ---

-This is my first post!
-Don't I rule?
+This is a news post!
+You can post about an upcoming or past event, a playgroup, or something industry-related.
+This entices people to keep coming back to your site and stay interested in what you're doing.